 - Council officers will normally visit at various stages but will not be present for the great majority of the building project and do not act as a ‘clerk of works’.
 The council will issue a completion certificate when satisfied, after taking all reasonable steps, that the requirements of the Building Regulations have been met.
 A certificate is not a guarantee that all works have been done to the required standard.

 If your complaint concerns one of the following we are also unlikely to be able to help:

 - Damage to your property caused by a neighbour’s inadequate building work.
 This would normally be a matter for private legal action against your neighbour.

 - A decision where you have a right of appeal (for example, against the refusal of a Building Regulations application).
-The Ombudsman would normally expect you to appeal and would not normally investigate those matters.
+We would normally expect you to appeal and would not normally investigate those matters.

 - A dispute about the quality of work.
 The quality of work is the responsibility of those who commissioned it and those who do the work.
 Building control officers are not supervising the work generally when ensuring compliance with the Regulations.